Skip to main content

 • Reduced airflow and torque

-• Motor may take slightly longer to start
+• The motor may take slightly longer to start

 Q3: Why doesn’t low voltage cause overheating?